skalarproduktraum/phd-thesis/chapters/scenery.md

 * the _Renderer_, taking care of the visual representation of the scene's contents,
 * the _Input Handler_ for responding to input events triggered by the user,
 * the _External Hardware Handlers_, for handling, e.g., head-mounted displays or tracking systems,
-* the _Publishers_ and _Subscribers_, which track changes, e.g. to a Scene, and disseminate them to connected clients over the network in a clustered setup,
+* the _Publishers_ and _Subscribers_, which track changes, e.g. to a Scene, and disseminate them to connected clients over the network in a distributed rendering setup,
 * the _Hub_, tying all these systems together and allowing the system to query information about each components state, and
 * the _Settings_, an instance-local database of default and user-defined settings that may also change during runtime.